webriots/rate/README.md

 #### Parameters:

-- `numBuckets`: Number of token buckets (automatically rounded up to the next power of two)
+- `numBuckets`: Number of token buckets (automatically rounded up to the nearest power of two if not already a power of two)
 - `burstCapacity`: Maximum number of tokens that can be consumed at once
 - `refillRate`: Rate at which tokens are refilled
 - `refillRateUnit`: Time unit for refill rate calculations (e.g., time.Second)